kbaseincubator/kbase-ds-widget-tool/docs/creating-dynamic-service-for-widgets.md

     This will help you see the changes that are made to your service, beyond the initial setup, as we add widget support, and then add widgets.

+    > Tip: I would recommend opening your favorite IDE or git GUi for the
+    > `yourusernameSomeService` directory; you may then easily see the effects of each
+    > step we are carrying out, without issuing any git commands.

 5. Next, run all service preparation steps in one fell swoop